oda-hub/hugo-odahub/content/docs/guide-development.md

   * `oda:label`: to specify the title for the parameter
   * `oda:description`: to specify a tooltip, displayed when we over, with the mouse, over the parameter itself
-  * `oda:group`: to visually group together a set of parameters
+  * `oda:group`: to visually group together a set of parameters horizontally

 In the example code below we add these additional metadata annotations: